-DMC's annual budget is modeled around the strategic plan supported by multiple revenue streams, including grants, tuition, ad valorem taxes, and state appropriations.
-The College's budget is prepared under the direction of the Vice-President and Chief Financial Officer (CFO), and the Budget Office with collaboration from the Budget Committee and personnel from all areas of the College.
-The budget process includes the solicitation of information from various cost center budget stakeholders, including Chairs, Deans, Managers, and Senior Leadership.
-Budget requests are measured against the annual department's Unit Assessment, including planned operating activities, measured outcomes, findings/results, and resource requests.
-The budget requests are reported by departmental, function, and object code and reviewed by the Budget Committee.
+DMC's annual budget is modeled around the strategic plan and supported by multiple revenue streams, including grants, tuition, property taxes, and state appropriations.
+The College's budget is prepared under the direction of the Vice-President and Chief Financial Officer (CFO), and the Budget Office in collaboration with the Budget Committee and personnel from all areas of the College.
+The budget process includes the solicitation of budget information from various cost centers and budget stakeholders, including Chairs, Deans, Managers, and Senior Leadership.
+Budget requests are measured against the annual department's Unit Assessment report.
+This report includes planned operating activities with measured outcomes and resource requests and forms a baseline for measuring resource allocation by the Budget Committee.

 The Board of Regents approves the proposed detailed operating budget plan on or before September 1 in accordance with the Texas Education Code (Section 51.0051).
 A copy of the Board-approved annual operating budget and any subsequent amendments thereto are submitted to the Governor, Legislative Budget Board, the Legislative Reference Library, and the Texas Higher Education Coordinating Board by December 1.
-Thereafter, the Vice-President and CFO will report to the Board of Regents monthly on the state of the budget relative to the operating revenue and expense results.
+Thereafter, the Vice-President and CFO will report to the Board of Regents on a monthly basis the operating revenue and expense results relative to the planned budget.